preetham-reddy-bathula/SmartPitchDeckEvaluation-using-MachineLearning/README.md

 - **Model Training & Optimization**: Leveraged machine learning models like Random Forest and Gradient Boosting, optimized through GridSearchCV, and enhanced with ensemble methods.

 ## Text Preprocessing
-Our AI tool employs a robust text preprocessing pipeline to analyze the content of startup pitch decks effectively.
+Our AI model employs a robust text preprocessing pipeline to analyze the content of startup pitch decks effectively.
 Here's an overview of the process:

 - **Extraction**: We extract textual content from various document formats, including PDFs and PPTs, using specialized libraries.
 - **Cleaning**: The extracted text undergoes a cleaning process to standardize it, ensuring consistency across different sources.